Dominic Selwood: Newspapers and magazines

 Selwood writes as a non-political journalist for the UK's Daily Telegraph newspaper and is currently a resident history columnist, including the daily 'On this Day' column.
 His writing has been described as a "must read", "a fascinating change from the usual dusty history books", and "strident debunkery".
-He has also written and reviewed for The Times Literary Supplement, The New Statesman, The Spectator, The Independent, CityAM, Prospect Magazine, The Harvard Business Review and The Catholic Herald.
+He has also written and reviewed for The Times Literary Supplement, The New Statesman, The Spectator, The Independent, CityAM, Prospect Magazine, The Harvard Business Review, The Tablet and The Catholic Herald.

 Television and radio

 He appears regularly on television and radio as a historical commentator and adviser, and on discussion shows like the BBC's The Big Questions.
 He appears often on international news programmes explaining historical events, and is a regular on the Discovery Channel's prime time series Mysteries of the Abandoned.